Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Baseline Details

-\begin{itemize}[leftmargin=0.5cm] \item \textbf{ZeroGen}~\citep{ye2022zerogen}: It generates a dataset using a carefully designed instruction and then trains a tiny task-specific model for zero-shot inference.
-We follow the prompting method mentioned in their original paper as implementation, which \emph{does not consider} any style information as well as domain knowledge. \item \textbf{DemoGen} ~\citep{meng2023tuning,gpt3mix}: It leverages LLMs to synthesize novel training data by feeding few-shot samples as demonstrations.
-Note that we focus on using the black-box LLM as the generator, thus we do not tune the LLM as \citep{meng2023tuning}. \item \textbf{ProGen}~\citep{ye2022progen}: It divides the entire dataset generation process into multiple phases.
-In each phase, feedback from the previously generated dataset guides the generation towards higher quality.
-It is also in the few-shot setting. \end{itemize}
+\textbf{LLM-based Generation Methods.} \begin{itemize}[leftmargin=0.5cm] \item \textbf{ZeroGen}~\citep{ye2022zerogen}: It generates a dataset using simple class-conditional prompts and then trains a tiny task-specific model for zero-shot inference.
+We follow the prompting method mentioned in their original paper as implementation, which \emph{does not consider} any style information as well as domain knowledge.

-We do not compare with \cite{tang2023does} in the main experiments as it leverages entities extracted from the entire training set and violates the true few-shot learning setting.
+\item \textbf{DemoGen} ~\citep{meng2023tuning,gpt3mix}: It leverages LLMs to synthesize novel training data by feeding few-shot samples as demonstrations to guide the data generation process.
+Note that we focus on using the black-box LLM as the generator, thus we do not tune the LLM as \cite{meng2023tuning}. \item \textbf{ProGen}~\citep{ye2022progen}: It first identifies the most important examples from the generated synthetic data using the influence function, then adds these examples as demonstrations to generate new training instances.
+To ensure fair comparison, we also add the few-shot demonstrations for data generation. \item \textbf{S3}~\citep{wang2023lets}: It is a synthetic data generation method that iteratively extrapolates errors made by the classifier model trained on synthetic data leveraging a large language model.
+To adapt it in our few-shot setting, we use few-shot demonstrations $\cD$ as the validation set. \end{itemize}